Border Collie Breed Summary

 High Energy, Responsive, Intelligent and Loving

 This beautiful breed has been around since sheep have needed to be herded and have been discussed as being the most highly valued asset a Shepherd could have.
-The name ‘border’ actually came about due to the fact that the dogs gathered and organised sheep in the hilly 'border' between Scotland and England and ‘collie’ is actually Scottish dialect for sheepdog!
+The name ‘border’ actually came about due to the fact that the dogs gathered and organized sheep in the hilly 'border' between Scotland and England and ‘collie’ is actually Scottish dialect for sheepdog!
 Because of their high energy and intelligence, they have gained through history, working as sheepdogs, they are excellent in dog competition categories, such as flyball, obedience, agility and flying disc.
 This breed’s intense need to herd, can also come out in the family home, if they are not given jobs to do, which can lead to children, cats (or anything that moves!) being herded.
 For this reason, they are only really suitable for owners and families who follow an active lifestyle, that these doggies can join in with.

 |Kennel Club Group||Herding|